megurock/grunt-psdslicer/README.md

 ### Mustache Templates

 Templates are parsed using mustache.
-To obtain slice information, simply specify a slice name and its property between {{ and }}.
+To obtain slice information, simply specify your psd file name, a slice name and a property between {{ and }}.

-ie.) {{ mySlice.width }}
+ie.) {{ myPsdName.mySlice.width }}

 Each slice information has following properties: